In wake of mass shootings, some parents hesitate bringing their kids to big events

 "If you want to reduce the odds of getting shot, you have to reduce the number of guns.
 It is that simple," he said.
 "The common denominator is not the type of event or whether children are present or absent.
 It's guns."

-The mayor of Highland Park, Ill., where seven people were killed and dozens were injured in the July 4, 2022, parade shooting, echoed his sentiments in an email to NPR.
+The mayor of Highland Park, Ill., where seven people were killed and dozens were injured in the July 4, 2022, parade shooting, echoed Adelman's sentiments in an email to NPR.

 "Part of the beauty of community is coming together to celebrate, yet in America, classic reasons to celebrate — the Fourth of July or the Super Bowl — are now marred by the uniquely American threat of gun violence," Mayor Nancy Rotering wrote.
 "I would hate to see people leaving kids out of big community events for fear of a mass shooting.
 We do not need to live this way and we shouldn't be forced to do so by Congress' lack of impactful action."